-Federal Information Security Modernization Act of 2014 (FISMA) Inspector General Report ~ Fiscal Year 2022 (con't.)
+Federal Information Security Modernization Act of 2014 (FISMA) Inspector General Report ~ Fiscal Year 2023 (con't.)

-Based on our evaluation of NEH information security policies and practices, we assessed the 'Respond' functional domain at the maturity level of Managed and Measurable (Level 4), the 'Protect' functional domain at the maturity level of Consistently Implemented (Level 3), and the 'Identify', 'Detect', and 'Recover' functional domains at the maturity level of Defined (Level 2).
-Many of the deficiencies identified during our FY 2022 FISMA evaluation represent conditions identified in prior FISMA evaluations for which corrective action has not been completed.
-We concluded that the NEH information security program has been designed to comply with NIST and FISMA requirements.
-Considering the small size of the agency, certain activities comprising the information security program are effective in providing continuous visibility into threats and risks to NEH systems and data.
-However, foundational components of risk management (Identify), information security continuous monitoring (Protect), and contingency planning (Recover) have not been fully implemented, and this condition impedes the overall effectiveness of the agency's information security program.
+Based on our evaluation of NEH information security policies and practices, we assessed the Protect and Respond functional domains at the maturity level of Consistently Implemented (Level 3) and the Identify, Detect, and Recover functional domains at the maturity level of Defined (Level 2).
+Many of the conditions noted during our FY 2023 evaluation represent conditions identified in prior FISMA evaluations for which corrective action has not been completed.
+We concluded and reported that the NEH information security program has been designed to comply with NIST and FISMA requirements.
+The Agency has improved security controls based on security assessments recently completed for two of the agency's critical information systems.
+However, foundational elements of contingency planning (Recover) have not been fully implemented.
+We recommended that NEH engage in contingency plan testing, consistent with requirements outlined the agency's information security controls based.